IRS delays federal tax deadline to May 17. What it means for your stimulus check 3

 - Louisiana, Oklahoma, and Texas residents have until June 15: in February, due to the winter storms that lashed Louisiana, Oklahoma, and Texas, the IRS announced residents of those states would get an extra two months to file their federal tax returns.
 That still deadline stands.
 Louisiana, Oklahoma, and Texas have until June 15 to file their returns.
 They do not get any additional time past the June 15 deadline simply because the IRS is giving the rest of the country an extra month to file their returns.

-- You might still have to file state retunes by April 15: The IRS notes that its May 17 extension only applies to federal tax returns.
+- You might still have to file state returns by April 15: The IRS notes that its May 17 extension only applies to federal tax returns.
 States’ filing requirements haven’t necessarily changed.
 That means it’s important to check with your state tax office to see if there’s an extension for filing your state return or if it’s still due at the regular time.

 Finally, you may be wondering how the postponed tax filing deadline affects your third stimulus check, which began going out to people yesterday.
 The good news is the tax deadline extension gives the IRS some breathing room, too, which will allow it to focus more on getting those stimulus checks out the door.